Henry Clifford, 10th Baron Clifford: Accession of Henry VII

-Edward IV died in April 1483 and his son EdwardV was intended to succeed to the throne.
-However, he and his brother were declared illegitimate by their uncle, Richard of Gloucester, who took the throne himself as RichardIII.
+Edward IV died in April 1483 and his son Edward V was intended to succeed to the throne.
+However, he and his brother were declared illegitimate by their uncle, Richard of Gloucester, who took the throne himself as Richard III.
 Richard's reign was brief; in 1485 the heir of Lancaster, Henry Tudor, Earl of Richmond invaded England and defeated Richard at the Battle of Bosworth Field on 22 August 1485.
 Nothing is known of Clifford's career between his pardon in 1472 and the end of the Yorkist regime, except that he had remained in the country.
 Michael Hicks has suggested that his presence in the north, even though still attainted, made Gloucester's hold on the Clifford lands more fragile than was comfortable for the Duke: "no doubt Gloucester himself could keep what he had, but could his heirs?"
 Clifford had been one of a number of stalwart Lancastrian lords excluded from local power in the region during Gloucester's hegemony, first as Duke and then King.

-Henry Tudor took the throne as HenryVII and from that point Clifford's position swiftly, and radically, improved.
+Henry Tudor took the throne as Henry VII and from that point Clifford's position swiftly, and radically, improved.
 He received a number of local offices and sat on commissions in Westmorland and Yorkshire, although he was not to be appointed justice of the peace in the West Riding, until 1497.
 Following Bosworth, the new King's biggest priority was securing the north, where it was suspected that the Earls of Northumberland and of Westmorland were planning an insurrection.
 On 18 August Clifford was commissioned to raise a force to crush dissent in the region.
 He sent the earls to London under arrest and received into the King's grace those who wished to make peace with the new regime ("for all", notes A. J. Pollard, "but a number of named men").
 On 24 October 1486, Clifford wrote to the city of York (at the time, the capital of the north) warning them not to sell arms or armour to non-residents.

 Clifford was present at King Henry's first parliament on 15 September 1485, at which time he was legally still attainted.
 He attended every parliament until 23 November 1514, being summoned as Henrico Clifford de Clifford ch'r.
 During his first parliament Clifford successfully petitioned for the overturning of his father's attainder, which restored Clifford's patrimony to him.
-He was knighted on 9November 1485.
+He was knighted on 9 November 1485.